surajchoubey/SSS_plus_GF256/README.md

 This is a CLI app which is an implementation of Shamir Sharing Algorithm coupled with GF256 using NodeJS.
 The user can make `n` shares for the original secret key for use minimum `k` keys to generate the original secret key.
 It is very secure and uses advanced mathematics to solve to problem.
-To use it as an CLI application just add the bin folder to your environment path variable.
+To use it as an CLI application just add the `bin` folder to your path environment variable.

 ## Setup
 Clone the repo, `cd` into it, and install node package modules.